"The era of wars and revolutions" - the return?

 The sixth cycle will obviously take place against the backdrop of the US-China rivalry.
 However, it is obvious that they will become the cores of extensive coalitions (Entente-2 versus the Quarterly Alliance -2).
 At the same time, there are no prerequisites for the crisis of the Chinese model in the coming 20 years.
 Next is the potential collision of two competing economies (we are talking about two importers of raw materials in terms of its high cost and shortage).
 At the same time, the importance of foreign markets - including the American one - for China is rapidly decreasing.
 The role of trade and financial “dependencies” is generally overestimated - in 1914, countries were tied up with very interconnected economies.
 In other words, we are dealing with a classic “beautiful era” scenario.

-At the same time, the idea that nuclear weapon ruled out the possibility of large wars between the "world" powers, has nothing to do with reality.
-Wars using tactical nuclear weapons are possible, and, sooner or later, inevitable.
-As for strategic nuclear weapons, their massive use of an enemy capable of large-scale retaliatory strike is excluded.
-As a result, after the USSR had the opportunity to launch a retaliatory nuclear strike, the doctrine of limited nuclear war quickly became the official doctrine of the United States, including a purely “tactical” one in escalation control mode.
-The USSR declared that a limited nuclear war would inevitably grow into a universal war.
-However, this thesis has never been set firmly, and the leadership of the Union undoubtedly prepared primarily for a limited conflict (hence tens of thousands of tactical ammunition and tanks) Thus, nuclear weapons did not “cancel the war forever”.
+At the same time, the idea that nuclear weapon excluded the possibility of major wars between the "world" powers, has nothing to do with reality.
+Wars with the use of tactical nuclear weapons are possible, and, sooner or later, inevitable.
+As for strategic nuclear weapons, their massive use against an enemy capable of a large-scale retaliatory strike is excluded.
+As a result, after the USSR acquired the ability to deliver a retaliatory nuclear strike, the official doctrine of the United States quickly became the doctrine of limited nuclear war - including purely "tactical" in the escalation control mode.
+The USSR declared that a limited nuclear war would inevitably escalate into a general one.
+However, this thesis was never put rigorously, and the leadership of the Union was undoubtedly preparing primarily for a limited conflict (hence the tens of thousands of tactical ammunition and tanks) Thus, nuclear weapons did not “cancel the war forever”.

 On this basis, the probability of a global conflict in the ascending phase of the next Kondratieff cycle looks almost one hundred percent.
 More specifically, we are talking about the possible beginning of a conflict in the interval between 2018 and 2031 years (I remind you that world wars begin 10-24 years after the onset of a cyclical crisis).
 At the same time, even “reformatting” the world economy in an anti-globalistic way will not have any effect.
 We should not think that wars are generated by globalization.
 Rather, they arise in the specific development of the economy, which creates "demand" for it.
 Therefore, the compression of international trade and the slide into protectionism only aggravates the problem - this was exactly what was observed during the Great Depression, which, as we know, ended World War II.